Message from the State Forester

 |Invasive Plant Control Program for Cogongrass Suppression|

-- In FY15, the revenue from timber sales on non-federal public lands, including Mississippi School Trust Lands, totaled $20.57 million.
+- The combined revenue from timber sales on Mississippi School Trust Land and other public lands totaled $19.37 million.

 The MFC suppresses, monitors, and detects wildfire activity occurring day and night on approximately 19.8 million forested acres statewide.